Last Updated on September 25, 2019

-A few months ago I found a great recipe for sour milk bread.
-We like it so much that it’s become the recipe that I use most often.
-I love its simple ingredients list and the texture of the bread.
+Sour milk bread has become the recipe that I use most often.
+I love the simple ingredients list and the texture of the bread.

 Sour Milk Bread – Two Pound Loaf

-1 ½ cups sour milk (regular milk works fine too)
+1 ½ cups sour milk (I make mine with regular, not-sour milk and it works fine.)

 4 cups bread flour